chem-274-A-master/problem-set-2/rubric.md

 # Problem Set 2 Python Rubric

-This Problem Set will be graded out of 10 points and is worth 4% of your total grade.
+The Python portion of this Problem Set will be graded out of 10 points and is worth 4% of your total grade.

 <table width="100%">
     <tr>